-8.2.
 Exposure controls

-Appropriate engineering controls
+Ventilation and engineering controls

-If technical exhaust or ventilation measures are not possible or insufficient, respiratory protection must be worn.

-Protective and hygiene measures

-Avoid contact with skin, eyes and clothes.
-When handling with chemical substances, protective gloves must be worn with the CE-label including the four control digits.
-When using do not eat, drink, smoke, sniff.

-Eye/face protection

-"Avoid eye contact with vapour, spray, or mist.
-Wear vented goggles."

-Hand protection

-Wear appropriate gloves when handling this material.
-A pair of gloves made from the following material(s) are recommended: Butyl rubber.

-Skin protection

-Avoid skin contact.

-Respiratory protection

-Work in well-ventilated zones or use proper respiratory protection.

-SECTION 9: Physical and chemical properties

-9.1.
+Local exhaust ventilation is preferred, because it prevents Nitrogen dispersion into the workplace by eliminating it as its source.
+Engineering controls If technical exhaust or ventilation measures are not possible or insufficient, respiratory protection must be worn.
+Protective and Avoid generation of dust.
+Hygiene measures Eye/face protection Avoid eye contact with vapor, spray, or mist.
+Wear vented goggles.
+Hand protection Wear appropriate gloves when made from the following materia Wear appropriate gloves when handling this material.
+A pair of made from the following material(s) are recommended: Butyl rubber.
+Skin protection Avoid skin contact.
+Respiratory Use supplied air respiratory protection if oxygen levels are below 19.5% or during emergency response to a release of this product.
+Environmental Exposure controls Do not empty into drains, dispose of this material and its container at hazardous or special waste collection point.

+9. Physical & Chemical Properties

 Information on basic physical and chemical properties